 - 2.1 Introduction

 - 2.2 Solution algorithm

 - 2.2.1 The incremental method

-- 2.2.2 The job-steps
+- 2.2.2 The data assimilation steps

 - 2.2.3 Interpolation of trajectory and increments

-- 2.2.4 Minimization, preconditioning and control variable
+- 2.2.4 Minimisation, preconditioning and control variable

 - 2.3 Top-level controls

-- 2.4 A simulation
+- 2.4 Minimisation

 - 2.4.1 The cost function and its gradient

-- 2.4.2 Interface between control variable and model arrays

 - 2.5 The assimilation window

-- 2.6 3D variational assimilation (with the first-guess at appropriate time)

-- 2.6.1 Introduction

-- 2.6.2 Solution algorithm

-- 2.6.3 Main differences with respect to 4D-Var

-- 2.6.4 Data selection

-This part of the documentation covers the top level controls of 4D-Var.
-It gives a detailed description of the solution algorithm, and the various steps that are performed during a 4D-Var simulation (SIM4D).
-The procedure consists of nested iterations, called inner and outer loops, which communicate through files that either contain meteorological fields, observations, or parameters.
+This part of the documentation provides a detailed description of the 4D-Var algorithm.
+It also provides an overview of the Object Oriented Prediction System (OOPS), the top most algorithmic software layer designed to decouple the implementation of variational algorithms from model specific details.
+OOPS drives the assimilation algorithm consisting of nested iterations, called inner and outer loops.
 The data flow is documented in Chapter 11.
-The interpolation of model fields to observation points (OBSHOR) and the organization of the data in memory (yomsp, yommvo) is described in Chapter 5.
+The interpolation of model fields to observation points (OBSHOR) and the organisation of the data in memory (yomsp, yommvo) is described in Chapter 5.
 The structure of the computation of the observation cost function and its gradient, managed by the routines OBSV and TASKOB can also be found in Chapter 5.
 The background term and the 'change-of-variable' operators are explained in Chapter 4.